Self-Employed Tax Guide & Calculator (2023)

 If you are self-employed and anticipate owing at least $1,000 in taxes over the course of the year, the IRS requires you to pay estimated taxes each quarter.
 If you don’t pay quarterly taxes, you may incur penalties from the IRS.
 These penalties can add up especially as your earnings rise.
 The reason the IRS wants you to make estimated payments is to prevent business owners from being surprised with a huge surprise tax bill at the end of the year they they can't afford.

-When you are self-employed estimating what you will owe for the year can be tricky.
-Your income can fluctuate significantly from year to year.
-Here are 3 ways you can get a good estimate.
+When you are self-employed, estimating what to pay can be tricky.
+Your income can fluctuate significantly from year to year and even month to month.

 How can I lower my taxes?